Honey Honey no Suteki na Bouken: Story

 Eventually, Flora's ring is removed from Lily's body, but this is not the end of the story.
 The series concludes with the discovery that Honey Honey is in fact Flora's younger sister, a princess of a very tiny Prussian country whose name is actually Priscilla.
-When she was captured by a nomadic people, who force young women to run bare feet over a pit of hot coals to see if any one of them have revealed a tattoo of a rose on her foot, Honey Honey turned out to have that tattoo that they were searching for so long.
+When she was captured by a nomadic people, who force young women to walk bare feet over a pit of hot coals to see if any one of them have revealed a tattoo of a rose on her foot, Honey Honey turned out to have that tattoo that they were searching for so long.
 Honey Honey is captured by the evil Slag, a man who caused her kingdom to be destroyed after going through an agonizing defeat.
 Slag takes Honey Honey into his castle within the Siberian wastelands.
-Honey Honey manages to escape with help from Phoenix, after he somehow managed to help a mystical alien with a flying saucer (which sort of explains the tunguska event in 1908).
+Honey Honey manages to escape with help from Phoenix, after he somehow managed to help a mystical alien with a flying saucer (which sort of explains the Tunguska event in 1908).

 Sometime later Honey Honey is reunited with her father, who is working as a gardener for some Russian aristocrats in Moscow.
 Honey Honey, her father and Phoenix escape, but they are sold into slavery at Constantinopole.
 Honey Honey is bought by an Indian Sultan who is obsessed with magic tricks.
 Honey Honey gets her hands onto the Sultan's magic carpet, which she uses to fly into Japan and Los Angeles and finally to the show's climax in New York.
 At New York Princess Flora, her suitors, Phoenix and Honey Honey's father have managed to get into the city as well.
 The final episode also involves King Kong to be shown in the series, after it captures Princess Flora when it manages to break free from the show held by the Princess' suitors.
 Honey Honey manages to save Flora from King Kong by using her kind heart and sympathy.
 Honey Honey finally learns why everyone wanted Lily, and makes peace with Flora after their sisterhood is revealed at New York in the final episode.
 Honey Honey also marries Phoenix (the son of the nomadic tribe's leader, actually).
 Also in the end of the final episode, Princess Flora tosses the ring from the window a second time.
 Her servants start to chase a small dog, who swallowed the ring this time, by accident.
 However, they don't know that the ring was actually a fake.